gsalaman/recipes/prime_rib_roast.md

 * 2 tsp white wine vinegar
 * 1/4 tsp kosher salt

+Sept 2026 note:  when using the horseradish, on a couple occasions it hasn't really been spicy enough.
+I think I'm gonna try "extra hot" next time...but then be super-careful on the amount!!
+One spoonfull first, then go from there.

 Roast:
 * Prime Rib (duh!)
 * 1/4 cup butter (4 TBSP or half a stick)